fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 The code has changed quite a lot, and all of the changes are not completely apparent.

-When a person's "show address" button is clicked, its event handler _showPerson_ is executed, and makes a GraphQL query to fetch the persons details:
+When a person's "show address" button is clicked, its event handler _showPerson_ is executed, and makes a GraphQL query to fetch the person's details:

 ```js
 const [getPerson, result] = useLazyQuery(FIND_PERSON)